mufichmj/RobotTeamProject/sandbox/README.md

 The subfolders m1, m2, m3, and m4 that are within this `/sandbox` folder are all identical.
 - Team member #1 (Mariah Mufich) will work all of the TODOs in the m1 folder
 - Team member #2 (Ashley Shepherd) will work all of the TODOs in the m2 folder
-- Team member #3 (fill in your own name here) will work all of the TODOs in the m3 folder
+- Team member #3 (Zack Watson) will work all of the TODOs in the m3 folder
 - Team member #4 (fill in your own name here) will work all of the TODOs in the m4 folder

 **TODO: 2.**